 Bell’s Palsy Knowledge Base

-This Bell’s palsy educational video course provides a clear and elaborate knowledge about Bell’s palsy, how it affects the facial nerve and facial muscles, as well as why and how various residuals and complications such as synkinesis, contractures, facial asymmetry and pains are formed.
+This course provides a clear and elaborate knowledge about Bell’s palsy, how it affects the facial nerve and facial muscles, and why and how various residuals such as synkinesis, contractures, facial asymmetry and pains are formed.

 The animations and illustrations help to easily understand complex anatomic information.